 - Look at soda as dessert.
 Life isn’t fun if you deprive yourself too much, so it’s okay to have the occasional soda.
 When you do, look at it as dessert.
 You know you shouldn’t be indulging in desserts every single night, so don’t do that with soda either.

 - Select your sweeteners carefully.
 When you do drink sweetened beverages, avoid processed sweeteners (like high-fructose corn syrup) and artificial sweeteners (like aspartame and sucralose).
 It’s always better to choose something made with natural cane sugar than processed or artificial sweeteners.
-But, if possible, choose drinks sweetened with natural sugar substitutes like stevia and monk fruit, which actually have some health benefits.
+If using stevia, be sure it’s 100 percent pure, with no added fillers, especially avoiding erythritol.

 Is soda bad for your brain? (and is diet soda worse?) — MedicalXpress.
 Retrieved April 21, 2017.